By Stephen R. Tischler

 - EPA Method 314.0, Determination of Perchlorate in Drinking Water Using Ion Chromatography, Revision 1.0 November 1999.

 About the author

-Stephen R. Tischler is Vice President of Business Development for National Testing Laboratories and a member of WC&P’s Technical Review Committee.
+Stephen R. Tischler is Director of Sales and Marketing for National Testing Laboratories and a member of WC&P’s Technical Review Committee.
 A former analytical chemist at NASA, he has a long history in the aerospace industry with expertise in quality control and analytical testing method development.
 Tischler has a bachelor’s degree in chemistry from John Carroll University and a master’s degree in business from Baldwin-Wallace College.
-National Testing Labs provides assistance to POU/POE dealers involved in the analysis of drinking water for customers using private wells or municipal sources.
-For more information, call (440) 449-2525 or visit www.ntllabs.com
+You may contact him at (440) 449-2525, or visit www.ntllabs.com